pzirnik/SFSCextractor/README.md

   SFSC0012345_supportconfig_1234567891.tar.gz

-To install SFSC extractour you need to:
+To install SFSCextractor you need to:

 either download and extract the zip archive from